degiminnal/scMUG/README.md

 ![pipeline](./images/pipeline.png)

 Flowchart of scMUG.
 (A) Raw scRNA-seq data was preprocessed with statistical filters.
 Gene co-expression network was established using filtered expression profiles.
 Core sub-graphs were extracted.
-GFMs(Gene Functional Modules) were identified in the core sub-graph.
+GFMs(Gene Functional Modules) were identified.
 (B) Cell representations are established by ZINB-loss based autoencoders in every GFM respectively.
 (C) Constructing cell-cell global distribution similarity matrix and local density similarity matrix.
 (D) Cell clustering analysis by spectral clustering with the combination of global and local similarity.

 # Installation